jlpteaching/comparch/modules/Processor Architecture/_posts/2000-03-01-single-cycle.md

 Note that these videos will be using the design from spring quarter 2020 which is a bit different than your design.
 However, the idea is the same.
-The quiz below will be using *your design for Winter Quarter 2022* so you will see examples using that design too.
+The quiz below will be using *your design for {{ site.data.course.quarter }}* so you will see examples using that design too.

 ### Performance of the single cycle design